githubtraining/innersource-theory/docs/lens_2_dev_enablement.md

 ### Potential organization issues with no TCs
 - Developers in the enterprise environment are often unwilling to dedicate time to reviewing and accepting pull requests or mentoring developers in other areas.
 - Developers typically have assigned tasks and goals that are specific to their own project, not to other projects that happen to touch their codebase.
 In addition, most people are disinclined to accept responsibility for something they have not written.

-### Defining the TC role

-Think of the TC as the developer(s) in your organization, perhaps team leads, that are trusted and highly invested in the specific project.
-Their role is to help mentor contributors and to move code changes along.
-Some of their other responsibilities include:

-- Writing and maintaining contribution guidelines
-- Code reviews on PRs
-- Maintain project dependencies
-- Provide mentorship and support
-- Lead discussions and help resolve issues

 !> **Discussion Question(s):** <br><br>What roadblocks do you foresee with creating a TC role within development teams?